I’m interested in becoming accredited

 - Spent conviction schemes

-All accredited bodies must accept and sign the Agreement before access to the Service is granted.
+All accredited bodies must accept and sign the Agreement before we grant access to the Service.
 The Agreement remains in force for five years (standard term) unless lawfully terminated earlier.
 You must be familiar with all conditions in the Agreement and strictly comply.
-You are responsible for staying up-to-date on any amendments we may make to the Agreement or any changes made to relevant legislation.
+You are responsible for staying up-to-date on any amendments we may make to the Agreement or any changes to relevant legislation.

-The ACIC will monitor your organisation’s compliance through a formal program comprised of:
+We will monitor your organisation’s compliance through a formal program comprising:

 - data quality monitoring